wyndavies/CSOrbits/README.md

 CSOrbits

-This is an exercise prompted by a discussion about an old university project to create 2 circles in space and simulate the effects of gravity on them.
+This came about following a discussion about an old university project to create 2 circles in space and simulate the effects of gravity on them.

-The project creates a number of balls that excert gravitational force on each other.
-They also detect collisions and rebound off of each other.
+I created code to do this and it was rather boring, so I added a lot more balls and then added collision detection and rebounds.

 The maths behind this turned out to be surprisingly complex.